DeepLabCut/napari-DLCLabelingAlpha/README.md

 It allows you to load images from a DLC project, annotate, and saves back into the proper spot in your DLC project folder.

+## News:

+- The new napari-plugin is nearly ready for use; please see https://github.com/DeepLabCut/napari-deeplabcut for more information.
+Thank you to the alpha testers of this repo for feedback that helped guide the plugin development lead by [Jessy Lauer](https://github.com/jeylau), and CZI for funding the plugin work!

 ## Use cases:

 -  You should have DeepLabCut installed (see https://deeplabcut.github.io/DeepLabCut/docs/intro.html)